Byte7F/Windows/Batch/readme.md

  Please consider taking a look over these before committing to any usage.

  These were solely made for personal use, but I thought the scripts/contents may be useful.

+ Certain scripts may include file/folder/executable paths custom to items on my machine.